This is one of our favorite insect games – kids will love pretending to be all different kinds of bugs by choosing a card from the free printable!

-We love listening to kids playing with their dolls and action figures – the sound of pretend play is music to our ears!
-We are going “buggy” today gross motor activities that let kids use all of those pretend play skills, let’s pretend to be a bug!
+We are going “buggy” today with some gross motor activities that let kids pretend to be bugs!
 Some of our favorite games for kids are ones that combine motor skills with play – come pretend with us with this fun activity!

 -If motor planning is a challenge, show the children how each bug would move and allow them to attempt to copy your movements with their bodies.